Javi0110/SISRI/README.md

-# SISRI (Sistema Integral de Seguridad y Respuesta a Incidentes)
+# RIDS (Risks and Impacts Detection System)

 ## Overview
-SISRI is a comprehensive incident management and response system designed to track, monitor, and manage incidents across different geographical locations.
-The system integrates geospatial data, property information, and resident data to provide a complete solution for incident management.
+RIDS is a comprehensive risk and impact detection system designed to track, monitor, and manage incidents across different geographical locations.
+The system integrates geospatial data, property information, and resident data to provide a complete solution for incident management and risk assessment.

 ## Features
 - Incident tracking and management